 However, in PEC aerated ponds, our 24/7 solar powered aerators, prevent deadly dissolved oxygen depletion in the late evening and early morning hours.

 HOW MUCH DO I NEED?

-Simply stated, for recreational ponds, you need 1 cubic foot per minute of diffused air per surface acre at 3-5 foot of water depth.
-Deeper water requires less air to get higher oxygen transfer rates, but also requires more power.
+Simply stated, for recreational ponds, you need 1 cubic foot per minute of diffused air per surface acre at 3-10 foot of water depth.
+Deeper water requires less air to get higher oxygen transfer rates, but also requires alot of power and maintenance.
 More power means more and larger solar panels and higher capital cost.
 Risers and floating diffusers keep the bubbles off the bottom of the pond reducing power and oxygen demand while increasing water clarity and air flow.

 OXYGEN DISPERSION & MIXING

-Just like adding a drop of red dye to your pond, high concentrations of dissolved oxygen around a diffuser quickly spread throughout the unobstructed pond.
+High concentrations of dissolved oxygen around a diffuser quickly spread throughout the unobstructed pond.
 Bubblers require no additional energy to disperse the oxygen throughout a pond.
-If destratification in deeper ponds is needed you can deploy floating draft tube diffusers to destratify the pond while using the same energy needed for oxygen transfer and avoiding suspending bottom sediment and increasing turbidity in the pond typically caused by bottom mounted diffusers .
+If destratification in deeper ponds is needed you can deploy floating draft tube diffusers to destratify the pond while using the same energy needed for oxygen transfer while avoiding suspending bottom sediment and increasing turbidity in the pond.

 Oxygen is continuously being produced